Skip to main content

 Teaching Rationale And Relationship

 A series of subject-specific lectures will provide a detailed outline of the key features and social changes encountered in European Prehistory.
 Seminars will provide students with the opportunity to explore key debates in greater depth and interpret archaeological material.
-A workshop on poster production will enable students to successfully complete assessment 2.
+A workshop on poster production will enable students to successfully complete assessment 2, while a drop-in tutorial will provide feedback on poster drafts prior to submission.

 Assessment Methods